microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 PS C:\> Add-WinGetManifest -FunctionName "contoso" -Path "C:\WinGet\Manifests\Windows.PowerToys\1.0.0"
 ```

-## Get manifests from the rest source
+## Get manifests from the REST source

 The Windows Package Manager rest source provides a location for hosting your Application Manifests.
 The `Microsoft.WinGet.Source` PowerShell module provides the [Get-WinGetManifest](.\PowerShell\Get-WinGetManifest.md) cmdlet that will query for all, or a specific Application Manifest found in a specified Windows Package Manager rest source.